 For our gospel came not unto you in word only, but also in power, and in the Holy Ghost, and in much assurance. . . .
 (1 Thessalonians 1:5.)

-I chose to join the Church though I was cast out, threatened, persecuted, belittled, shamed, and berated by family and former friends.
+I chose to join the Church though I was cast out from my home, threatened, persecuted, belittled, shamed, and berated by family and former friends.
 I listened to them but I didn’t believe them.
 I tried to not throw gasoline on their fire.
 It was their fire, not mine.
 I was singed by it, but not burned.

 I had seen a light and power, and I knew that the truth was in that light.
 I have walked in it my entire adult life.
 I hope and pray I will have the strength to endure to the end.